 By the end of the year (or two), we will be in a confident and better position overall, in all aspects of our relationship

-Five years from now, a serious financial crisis occurs.
-Where are we now in our “plan?”
-Have we maintained our goal by taking consistent action, or has life happened?
+2 years from now, an unexpected crisis occurs.
+Where are we now in our plan?
+Have we kept our focus by taking consistent action, or has “life happened?”

-Being properly prepared for this situation, would cause us to react and respond accordingly and with the right attitude.
-Ideally, we should have followed the plan and therefore already prepared for this adversity financially and otherwise.
+“Life happened” is not an excuse.
+Being properly prepared for this situation would cause us to respond accordingly.
+Ideally, we should have been following the plan and hence already prepared for this adversity.

-Now, do you see what I mean?
-It is OK to have a brilliant and well-documented plan (SMART goals) that
+It is OK to have a brilliant and well-documented plan which

 - looks good on paper

-but unless we have the right attitude (are committed and take action), we end up with little progress and back at square one.
-This happens whether we are rich, poor, educated, black, yellow or white, Christian, Muslim, etc. We all fail when we don’t stick to the plan and take action.
-Each goal needs a support system…
+But unless we have the right attitude (committed to success and take action), we end up back at square one.
+We all fail when we don’t stick to the plan and without this, our reaction to adversity will be unpredictable and chaotic.

-Now we see that we can fail from the outset by not having the right attitude and rob ourselves of any chance of success.
-Success is the end result of setting SMART goals.
+Now we see that we can cheat ourselves out of success from the outset, by not having the right attitude.
+Success is the end result of setting SMART goals and making them happen.

-This is my personal definition of success.
-Success is a process of steps that are followed diligently.
-They are repeated over and over again.
-They are based on principles and not personal values, nor emotions.
+Success is a process of documented steps that are followed with determination and action.
+They are based on principles and not personal values, or emotions.

-- First, we are reminded that we should be SMART in setting goals.
+- We were reminded that we should use S.M.A.R.T in setting goals.

 - We looked at its definition and application with the help of a scenario

-Another important word that we can use apart from right attitude and action, is proactive.
-Utilizing this word can result in even a stronger stance as we plan our goals.
-Being proactive is key in counteracting any opposition to our list of goals.
-It is acting in anticipation of future problems, requirements, or changes.
-It’s not a new word.
-Another way to look at it is planning for the worse and being a step ahead.
+Finally, be proactive.
+This can produce a stronger result as we plan our goals.
+Being proactive will prepare us for any resistance to our list of goals.
+It’s acting in anticipation of future problems, requirements or changes.
+It’s planning for the worse and